adslbarxatov/OSMacrosExecutor/README.md

 Application can “use” mouse, keyboard, command line and interrupts as same as user with the same potentialities.

-Just create macro using OSMacrosEditor tool and run them using OSMacrosEx tool.
-If something wents wrong, you can use example file
+Just create macro using `OSMacrosEditor` tool and run them using `OSMacrosEx` tool.
+If something wents wrong, you can use the example file

 &nbsp;